 "Our success is not only due to the quality of our work; it's down to attitude, our approach and the way we treat our clients." – The opening line on this Leeds agency's About page is enough to convince us to scroll down and discover more.
-And when we do, we're delighted to see that this seriously nice intro line resonates with everything they do.
+And when we do, we're delighted to see that this seriously beautiful intro line resonates with everything they do.
 This company seems legit, friendly and honest.
 We like them.
 Instantly.
-We especially love the team photographs and descriptions – particularly Jason Hobbs and his amazing hair.
+We especially love the team photographs and descriptions – particularly Jason Hobbs and his fantastic hair.

-How to create your own awesome About page
+How to create an awesome About page

 1. Consider the whole point of an About page